Carroll O'Connor: Personal life

 In 1962, while he was in Rome filming Cleopatra, O'Connor and his wife Nancy Fields O'Connor adopted a six-day-old boy, naming him Hugh after O'Connor's brother who had died a year earlier.
 At age 17, Hugh worked as a courier on the set of Archie Bunker's Place.
 O'Connor eventually created the role of Officer Lonnie Jamison on In the Heat of the Night for his son.

 O'Connor was a devout Catholic who regularly attended Mass.

 In 1989, O'Connor was admitted to the hospital for heart bypass surgery and quit his 30-year smoking habit.

-On March 28, 1995, O'Connor's son Hugh took his own life after a long battle with drug addiction.
+On March 28, 1995, O'Connor's son Hugh died by suicide after a long-time struggle with drug addiction.
 Following his son's death, O'Connor appeared in public service announcements for the Partnership for a Drug-Free America and spent the rest of his life working to raise awareness about drug addiction.
 O'Connor also successfully lobbied the state of California to pass legislation allowing family members of an addicted person or anyone injured by a drug dealer's actions, including employers, to sue for reimbursement for medical treatment, rehabilitation costs and other economic and noneconomic damages.
 The law, known as the Drug Dealer Civil Liability Act, went into effect in 1997.
 It is also referred to as the Hugh O'Connor Memorial Law.
 The act is based on the 1992 Model Drug Dealer Liability Act, which has been passed in 17 states and the U.S. Virgin Islands.
 Cases have been brought under the act in states such as California, Illinois, and Utah.

-His son's suicide inspired O'Connor to start a crusade against the man who had sold the drugs to Hugh.
-He called Harry Perzigian "a partner in murder" and a "sleazeball," and Perzigian countered with a defamation lawsuit against O'Connor.
+His son's suicide inspired him to start a crusade against the man who had sold the drugs to Hugh.
+He called Harry Perzigian "a partner in murder" and a "sleazeball", and Perzigian countered with a defamation lawsuit against O'Connor.
 In 1997, a California jury decided in O'Connor's favor.
 In an interview on CNN's Larry King Live soon after the verdict, O'Connor said that he would never be able to put his son's death behind him, saying: "I can't forget it.
 There isn't a day that I don't think of him and want him back and miss him, and I'll feel that way until I'm not here anymore."

 During the late 1990s, O'Connor established a small automotive restoration shop in Newbury Park, California.
 Called Carroll O'Connor Classics, the shop contained many of O'Connor's personal vehicles and the cars once owned by his late son.
 Among the cars O'Connor owned were a Rolls-Royce Silver Shadow sold to him by William Harrah, a Maserati 3500 GT, and a Dodge Challenger equipped with a 440-cubic inch V-8, which he drove during production of All in the Family.